I Believe My Heart

 I Believe My Heart is the debut album by British singer Keedie.
 It was released on 18 November 2004.
 The album has a mixture of genres and songwriters.
 Two classics; "Ave Maria" and the aria "Un bel dì vedremo" are sung in English.
 Seven other arias feature on the album (two of which are hidden).
 The classics include Rutter's version of "Pie Jesu" and Sarah Brightman and Andrea Bocelli's "Time to Say Goodbye".
 There are two popular covers featured on the album; Madonna's "You'll See" and Enya's "Only Time".

 The album also features seven original songs.
 Two of these songs are interludes that Keedie co-wrote herself; "Interlude" and "Fio Est Toute".
 "I Believe My Heart" was written by Andrew Lloyd Webber and David Zippel for their musical The Woman In White.

 "My Reason" was composed by Guy Farley for the film Modigliani.
 Farley was so impressed with Keedie's voice that he approached her to sing the theme song from the film.
-The song is sung in English in an operatic style and is often praised for its emotional arrangement and Keedie's highly passionate delivery of the lyrics.
+The song is sung in English in an operatic style and has been praised for its emotional arrangement and Keedie's highly passionate delivery of the lyrics.

 Ben Robbins and Steve Hart both wrote the original songs "The Star in You" and "All Because of You".
 Both of the songs have a pop-like arrangement but are sung operatically in English.
 Chris Neil is responsible for the intimate "One Day".